johnrilling/shelltechnique/README.md

 # ”* * *” tells cron to do it "Every day", "Every week", "Every month", "Every day of the month"

-# “rsync -avzhe ssh example1@$ourserver:/policies/example-1/* /policies” tells cron to copy the files located on our configuration managements servers "/policies/example-1" directory to your servers /policies directory.
+# “rsync -avzhe ssh example1@$cfgmngmnt-server:/policies/* /policies” tells cron to copy the files located on our configuration managements servers "/policies" directory to your servers /policies directory.

 # NOTES:
 # Using rysnc enables us to only transfer changes made to existing files rather than downloading the entire directory contents repeatedly.
 In other words this is an extremely efficient manner to synchronize policies between servers.
-Using ssh completely encrypts all data transferred between our configuration management server and your local server.
+Using ssh completely encrypts all data transferred between your configuration management server and your local server.
 Very secure.

 # Example 1 Verification:
 # You should now see a newly created "/policies" directory on your server with the following contents: